bluebrown/moby-ingress/notes.md

 - use multi staging and non root user
 - allow to use manager with compose
 - implement config caching
+- use port from docker client if ingress port is not specified
+- use ingress class to filter

 ## Questions